wasm-forge/ic-rusqlite/docs/src/large_database.md

 The `first name` and `last name` are generated as a string concatenation: `{id}customer_name{id}` and `{id}customer_last_name{id}`, so that all names are unique.

-The 80GiB of data is not possible to process within 40B operations, hence this test shows if SQLite is able to efficiently look for data and only load the necessary pages into the heap memory.

 ## Benchmarks